jasmineroberts/JasmineRoberts/README.md

 ## Hello! *I'm Jasmine.* 👋🏾

 #### I'm a *Senior XR Developer* currently developing tools and libraries for augmented and mixed reality.
-I enjoy teaching when I can, mainly Python and XR development.

 #### You can keep tabs on my open-source augmented reality projects here on GitHub.
 You can also find me on: